deuxfleurs-org/garage/doc/book/reference-manual/features.md

 [`block_size`](@/documentation/reference-manual/configuration.md#block_size)),
 and the hashes of individual blocks are used to dispatch them to storage nodes and to deduplicate them.

+### No RAFT slowing you down

+It might seem strange to tout the absence of something as a desirable feature, but this is in fact a very important point!
+Garage does not use RAFT or another consensus algorithm internally to order incoming requests: this means that all requests directed to a Garage cluster can be handled independently of one another instead of going through a central bottleneck (the leader node).
+As a consequence, requests can be handled much faster, even in cases where latency between cluster nodes is important (see our [benchmarks](@/documentation/design/benchmarks/index.md) for data on this).
+This is particularly usefull when nodes are far from one another and talk to one other through standard Internet connections.

 ### Web server for static websites